MFA in Music Composition

 How can I find out more about how this program would work for me?

-The first step is to contact Sarah Madru, Associate Director.
-In addition to talking with you about your specific interests and goals and answering your questions about the program, Sarah can put you in touch with students, faculty, or alums and help you plan a visit.
+The first step is to contact Annie Sklar, Associate Director of Admissions.
+In addition to talking with you about your specific interests and goals and answering your questions about the program, Annie can put you in touch with students, faculty, or alums and help you plan a visit.
 She would love to hear from you!